Enrichments

 For example, if the "score cap" is 100 and the strength is set to 75.
 If the visitor views this composition once, the visitor's score will be 75.
 If the visitor views it a second time, the score will be 100 (because adding the full 75 points would result in the value exceeding 100).

-Screen showing the enrichment has been added to the composition.
+An enrichment value has been added to the compositionAbout this step

 You can add additional tags if you want to by repeating the previous steps.